Divya0319/fortuneService/README.md

 # Fortune Service
-A Spring Boot Project which provides a random fortune from a list of available fortunes.
+A Spring Boot application which provides a random fortune from a list of available fortunes.
 You can also add new fortunes to its fortune database by making POST request on it.

 ### Following are the mappings available in this REST API.